esvhd/notes/ubuntu/ubuntu_16.04.md

     # needed for some packages
     sudo apt-get install libgfortran4

-    # after upgrading to gcc 7.3
+    # after upgrading to gcc 7.3 from jonathonf/gcc ppa, gfortran-7 is now
+    # also available, so there is no need to perform the below from ubuntu's
+    # ppa.
+Just get both gcc and gfortran-7 from jonathonf/gcc PPA.
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get install gfortran-7